JakasaurusRex/SillyLittleGuysIn3D/README.md

 Additionally, in the video SneepSnorp uses a reference.
 You can add a reference in Blender by pressing ```Shift + A```, selecting Image and then reference.
 You can adjust the opacity of the reference in the properties panel!

-Feel free to use this Blend file (you can open the blend file or import it) which has a rotating camera we can use to show off our animals at the end!
+Feel free to use [this Blend file (you can open the blend file or import it)](https://drive.google.com/file/d/1D6PIukX6t_WCfKs_mydFrvLEwcJJVdtT/view?usp=sharing) which has a rotating camera we can use to show off our animals at the end!

+Some recommended animals to try making!
+- Fish / Legless animal - Easy difficulty
+- Dog / Cat / Capybara / Gorilla - Medium difficulty
+- Birds / Smaller Animals with more details - Hard difficulty